 Understanding the Opportunities

-With a good understanding of the core user problems around safety & what the gaps are in our current safety tools, I organized a workshop to ideate and prioritize solutions cross-functionally.
+With a good grasp of the core user problems around safety & what the gaps are in our current safety tools, I organized a workshop to ideate and prioritize solutions cross-functionally.
 Our engineers, along with our Trust & Safety and Community Wellness manager also participated.

 Solutions we shipped! 🎉

-• Conducting competitive anaylsis to see what other large social media platforms were doing
+• Conducting competitive anaylsis to see what other large social media platforms were doing.

-• Mapping out all user stories/use cases
+• Mapping out all user stories/use cases.

 "I don't like what I'm seeing" Report Option